Jobhdez/core/README.md

 ## Purpose for writing this compiler
 This compiler was done for fun and to learn about assembly and low level details.
 Thanks to this project now I have a rough idea of how the assembly looks for the constructs that I implemented.

-Although, there are no tests I tested my code as I wrote it.
-You can see the examples that run in the `examples.txt` file.
-But I will implement tests soon.

 *Work in progress*